Teriks/LibLSLCC/README.md

 It has since developed into a full featured multi-tabbed IDE that is built on top of LibLSLCC's parsing framework.

-Please take note that LSLCCEditor and its related projects are **Windows Only**, and you can only build the __LibLSLCC-WithEditor*.sln__ solution's on Windows using a version of Visual Studio that support's targeting the .NET 4.5 framework.
+Please take note that LSLCCEditor and its related projects are **Windows Only**, and you can only build the __LibLSLCC-WithEditor*.sln__ solution files on Windows using a version of Visual Studio that support's targeting the .NET 4.5 framework.

-VS2015+ is your best bet for building, however if your version of Visual Studio's support's .NET 4.5 you will probably be able to build the Editor project files with it.
+VS2015+ is your best bet for building however, if your version of Visual Studio's support's .NET 4.5 you will probably be able to build the Editor project files with it.

-LSLCCEditor features:
+### Notable Editor features:

  * Tabbed multi script editing.